MicrosoftDocs/SupportArticles-docs/support/sql/install/sqlserver-patching-issues.md

 ---
-title: Troubleshoot common SQL Server update issues
+title: Troubleshoot common SQL Server Cumulative Update installation issues
 description: This article helps you to troubleshoot common SQL Server update issues. ms.date: 02/11/2022 ms.prod-support-area-path: Installation, Patching and Upgrade
-author: PijoCoder
+author: prmadhes-msft
 ms.author: v-jayaramanp
 ms.prod: sql
 ---

-# Troubleshoot common SQL Server update issues
+# Troubleshoot common SQL Server Cumulative Update installation issues

 This article provides general steps to troubleshoot issues that you may experience when you apply a cumulative update (CU) or service pack (SP) to your Microsoft SQL Server instance.
 It also provides details for solving the following error messages that are associated with updating: